Table of Contents Show

-There are many sayings that suggest that personal change is virtually an impossibility.
+Many sayings suggest that personal change is virtually an impossibility.
 A leopard can’t change its spots, as one goes, or you can’t teach an old dog new tricks.
 Do people ever really change?
-Plenty who have successfully done so would say yes, and you can too with some of the tips below.
+Plenty who have successfully done so would say yes, and you can, too, with some of the tips below.